Raise your hand if you know you should stretch. Now raise your other hand if you know you should stretch, but still never actually do it.

 Opt for dynamic stretches over static stretches – at least most of the time

-A dynamic stretch is one that brings about flexibility through movement, such as arm circles or leg swings.
+A dynamic stretch is one that brings about flexibility through movements, such as arm circles or leg swings.
 A static stretch is one where you find the full length of the muscle and hold it for 30–90 seconds.

 “Long-lasting flexibility will truly only be built through dynamic stretching, which requires muscular effort and takes the joint through its full range of motion while bearing weight,” Rudman says.